There is a Workaround to Control HomePod EQ Settings - The Mac Observer

 Yesterday we found out that the HomePod doesn’t have onboard equalizer settings (it happens automatically).
 But AppleInsider reports that there is a simple workaround: just use the equalizers in iOS and macOS.
 So if you aren’t satisfied with the automatic equalization, here’s how to manually control HomePod EQ settings.
+Note that this only applies to music streamed over AirPlay.
+Music streamed by the HomePod itself cannot have its EQ changed at this time.

 HomePod EQ Workaround